ApogeeIntegration/Tableau-Utilities/storyBuilder/README.md

 # Story Builder Utility

-Script for transferring images, such as images exported from PowerPoint slides, into a Tableau Story presentation.
+Script for transferring images exported from PowerPoint slides or otherwise into a Tableau Story presentation.

 ## Images to Tableau Python Script